JSAbrahams/mamba/README.md

 ```

 In short, types allow us to specify the domain and co-domain of functions with regards to the type of input, say, `Int`
-or `String`.
+or `Str`.
 During execution, a check is done to verify that the variable does conform to the requirements of the
 refined type.
 If it does not, an exception is raised.

 Type refinement allows us to do some additional things: